-Whether you’re improving an existing part or bringing a new product to market, metal casting can be a great choice.
-No matter why you’re interested in buying cast parts, Eagle Alloy welcomes your business.
+Whether you’re improving an existing part or bringing a new product to market, metalcasting can be a great choice.
+No matter why you’re interested in working with a casting supplier, Eagle Alloy welcomes your business.

 When you work with Eagle Alloy, your first point of contact will be with a representative of our sales department, who will help you determine the optimal materials and processes for your product.
 Next, you’ll interact with our engineering team to further develop your design.
 With knowledge, experience and the latest tools at our disposal, we can save you time and money by preventing future issues early in the design stage.
 Once your design is ready, we’ll get started on what we do best: manufacturing quality cast parts.
 We’ll handle tooling, prototyping, manufacturing, finishing and quality control.
 Once Eagle Alloy goes to work, you can relax and get ready for your first batch to arrive.

 Determining Your Needs